miyagawa/cpanminus/README.md

-less experienced users (or really experienced users who knows how to shoot their feet), setting up a CPAN toolchain "in the right way" feels like just another yak to shave, and this tool is a super tiny shaver to eliminate the yak in that particular case.
+less experienced users (or really experienced users who knows how to shoot their feet), setting up a CPAN toolchain "in the right way" feels like just another yak to shave, and this tool is a super tiny shaver to eliminate the big yak really quickly and does nothing else.

 ## Should I use this?